 Heat Recovery

 Captures energy from exhaust air to pre-condition supply air.
 Reduces heating loads by 50-80% depending on efficiency.
-Primary energy saving technology for ventilation.
+This is the primary energy saving technology for ventilation.

 Types include plate heat exchangers, rotary wheels, and run-around coils.
-Selection depends on application requirements.
+Selection depends on application — we specify the right type based on the building’s requirements and any cross-contamination considerations.
+Our heat recovery AHUs can achieve up to 80% recovery efficiency.

 EC Fans